kzu/kzu.github.io/fridathon.md

 I don't think that's how it works (certainly not for me anyway).

-That prerequisite innovation mindset mostly comes, I think, from a constant self-brainstorming mode that becomes a constant background thread.
+That prerequisite innovation mindset mostly comes, I think, from a constant self-brainstorming mode that becomes a ongoing background thread.
 Ideas just spark in your mind out of nowhere, triggered by something you read, something you are working on, or just taking a shower and daydreaming.

 In order to induce that mindset, the first thing in order is random learning, spiking, prototyping on whatever